NLnetLabs/cascade/doc/manual/source/key-management.rst

 Fine grained control of over automation makes it possible to automate KSK or algorithm without starting them automatically.
-Or let a key roll progress automatically except that the ``cache-expired`` steps must be done manually in order to be able to insert extra manual steps.
+You can also let a key roll progress automatically except for doing the ``cache-expired`` steps manually, in order to be able to insert extra manual steps.

-The ``report`` and ``done`` automations require that keyset has network access to all nameservers of the zone and all nameservers of the parent.
+The ``report`` and ``done`` automations require that :subcmd:`keyset`` has network access to all nameservers of the zone and all nameservers of the parent.

 Importing Keys
 --------------